Among other trending stocks here is the researched list of top 5 defence stocks to invest in.

 In recent years, there has been significant economic turbulence, beginning with the Pandemic and continuing with the Russia-Ukraine war.
 In addition, India was previously an importer of Defence equipment, but the government has strategically decided to acquire replacement items.
 To date, the government has produced three lists in which they have specified all the things that will be import substitutes.

 The Indian government is also supporting Make in India, which promotes India as a manufacturing hub and encourages foreign manufacturers to create in India to take advantage of low labor costs.
 The government also offers tax breaks and other incentives to encourage investment in this sector.
+Choosing the right stocks in the defence sector can be intimidating, however, with the use of right stock market analysis tool and research can help an investor to make more informed investment-related decisions.

 HAL has proved the capacity to produce military aircraft and helicopters, as well as engines and equipment made under license from international OEMs.
 Obtaining orders from friendly countries also increases its growth prospects.